Condensation Completion and Defects in 2+1D Topological Orders: Algorithms of Calculation

+The 0d defects between 1d defects are bimodules.
 One can use the free module decomposition to find the simple modules over an separable algebra $A$ in a fusion category $\cC$.
 As said in Lemma \ref{A.1}, separability of the algebra $A$ makes sure that any simple right $A$ module is a direct summand of a free module $i\otimes A$ for some simple object $i\in\cC$.
-To find all the simple right $A$-modules, we just need to do direct sum decomposition in the category of right $A$ module $\cC_A$, for $i\otimes A, \forall i\in \mathcal{C}$.
-In the similar way we can find all simple $A$-$B$ bimodules for $A,B$ both separable algebras.
-After knowing all the $0$d defects, we can compute their fusion rule, both along with and perpendicular to $1$d defects.
-The former is to compute the composition, and the latter is to compute the tensor product.
-The tensorator structure \eqref{tensorator} just means that the order of composition and tensor product of defects on the walls doesn't matter.
-The only one tricky thing is that with invertible bimodules we choose, one can represent the tensor product of bimodules with a bimodule between the Morita equivalent $1$d defects which are in the form of direct sum of some simple $1$d defects.
-We will discuss this in \ref{TensorProductOfBimodules}.
+To find all the simple right $A$-modules, we just need to do direct sum decomposition in the category of right $A$-module $\cC_A$, for $i\otimes A, \forall i\in \mathcal{C}$.
+In the similar way we can find all simple $A$-$B$-bimodules for $A,B$ both separable algebras.